Programme: MSc Management 2016

-When deciding on which MSc Management course to do, Madeline kept in mind that she was specifically looking to gain a set of transferable business-related skills which would further her career, as well as experiencing academic excellence and drive.
+When deciding on which school to attend, Madeline kept in mind that she was specifically looking to gain a set of transferable business-related skills which would further her career, as well as experiencing academic excellence and drive.

 Why did you decide to study MSc Management?

 I was looking for two things in pursuing an MSc Management.
-The first was a toolbox of business-related skills I could take with me wherever I ended up in my career, the second related to wanting to experience an environment of academic and innovative endeavour; involving other students, staff, guest lecturers and the wider ecosystem of Imperial College.
+The first was a toolbox of business-related skills I could take with me wherever I ended up in my career, the second related to wanting to experience an environment of academic and innovative endeavour; involving other students, staff, guest lecturers and the wider ecosystem of Imperial College Business School.

-I chose Imperial because the course offer seemed like it answered a question I hadn’t yet put into words.
+I chose Imperial because the programme seemed like it answered a question I hadn’t yet put into words.
 It just clicked.

 What was a typical day the Business School like?